Kitura/kitura.dev/content/docs/guides/authentication/jwt.md

 #JSON Web Token Authentication
 A JSON Web Token (JWT) defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 You can find out more about JWTs at [JWT.IO](https://jwt.io/).

 [Swift-JWT](https://github.com/IBM-Swift/Swift-JWT) is our implementation of JSON Web Token using Swift.
 It allows you to create, sign and verify JWTs on iOS, macOS and Linux using a range of algorithms.
-[Kitura-CredentialsJWT](https://github.com/IBM-Swift/Kitura-CredentialsJWT) is a JWT plugin to use with the existing Kitura-Credentials package.
+[Kitura-CredentialsJWT](https://github.com/IBM-Swift/Kitura-CredentialsJWT) is a JWT plugin to use with the existing Kitura-Credentials package that offers both Codable and Raw routing methods for easily authenticating JWTs.
 This guide will demonstrate how to use Swift-JWT and Kitura-CredentialsJWT to implement Single Sign On (SSO) authentication for your Kitura routes.
 This will allow a user to sign in once and then to access resources from other routes without having to repeat the authentication process.

 ---